 Cryptocrystalline Microcrystalline Macrocrystalline

-Crystalline describes a naturally occurring solid that's made up of crystals.
-This is the definition of a mineral.
+Crystalline describes a naturally occurring solid made up of crystals.
+These materials are known as minerals.

-Cryptocrystalline describes a rock or mineral whose crystals are so small they're difficult to see even with powerful magnification.
+Cryptocrystalline describes a rock or mineral whose crystals are so tiny they look like a dense, compact and uniform mass.

-The prefix crypto comes from Latin meaning 'hidden' or 'secret'.
+The prefix "crypto" comes from Latin word for "hidden" or "secret".